googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/gke.md

 ```

 {{< alert title="Note" color="info">}}
-If you're creating a cluster to run Windows game servers you'll also need to add `--enable-ip-alias`.
+If you're creating a cluster to run Windows game servers you'll also need to add `--enable-ip-alias` to create Windows node pools.
+For this flag, Use [Alias IP ranges](https://cloud.google.com/vpc/docs/alias-ip) instead of routes-based networking.
 {{< /alert >}}

 Flag explanations: